- Stages of bootstrapping

 testinstead (without arguments).

-x.py build --stage 0 compiler/rustcbuilds the compiler, but does not assemble it.
-Use
+./x.py build --stage 0 compiler/rustcbuilds the compiler, but does not build libstd or even libcore.
+Most of the time, you'll want

 build --stage N compiler/rustc does not build the stage N compiler: